Adam Air: Corruption

-The Asia Times said it had spoken to "some well-placed local sources requesting anonymity", who claim that Agung Laksono didn't invest any of his own money into Adam Air, instead using money available to him through his official government position.
+The Asia Times said it had spoken to "some well-placed local sources requesting anonymity", who claimed that Agung Laksono did not invest any of his own money into Adam Air, instead using money available to him through his official government position.
 Furthermore, Laksono's position gave him the unfair advantage of receiving heavily regulated licenses and airport landing rights.
 The same people claimed that the Ang family had no previous experience in the aviation industry.
 Adam Air's original advertising campaign contained statements considered by many to be direct lies, telling passengers to take to the skies with its "new Boeing 737-400s", despite the fact that its two Boeings, leased from GE Capital Aviation Services, were used and over fifteen years old.
 At the time Adam Air was founded, the 737 aircraft families (Boeing 737s and 737 Classics) making up Adam Air's fleet had been out-of-production for several years, long replaced by the 737 Next-Generation family.